src-d/gitbase/README.md

 ## Examples

-You can see some examples [here](/docs/using-gitbase/examples.md).
+You can see some [query examples](/docs/using-gitbase/examples.md) in [gitbase documentation](/docs).

-For more info about how to use it, see the [docs](/docs).

 ## Motivation and scope

-gitbase was born to make easier the task of analyze git repositories and source code contained on them.
+gitbase was born to ease the analysis of git repositories and its source code.

-Also, making it MySQL compatible, we want the maximum compatibility between languages and existing tools.
+Also, making it MySQL compatible, we provide the maximum compatibility between languages and existing tools.

-Having that running on a simple binary allow us to use as a stand-alone service able to process some local repositories, or integrate it with other existing tools and frameworks like Spark to make large-scale source code analysis.
+As a single binary allows use it as a standalone service.
+The service is able to process local repositories or integrate with existing tools and frameworks (e.g. spark) to make source code analysis on the large scale.

 ## Further reading